ddhartma/Disaster-Response-Pipeline-Project/README.md

 ## CRISP-DM Analysis <a name="CRISP_DM"></a>
 In the beginning a CRISP-DM analysis (CROSS INDUSTRY STANDARD PROCESS FOR DATA MINING) has been applied containing the process steps:
+- Business Understanding
+- DataFrame Understanding
+- Data preparation
+- Modeling
+- Evaluation

 ## Business Understanding <a name="Business_Understanding"></a>

-**What does the app need to be checked to improve its performance?** This question is divided in separate  - more accurate - questions:
+**What does the app still need to be to improve its performance?** This question is divided in separate  - more accurate - questions:

 - Question 1: How are the three different 'genre' types distributed?
-- Question 2: What is the distribution of words-counts for each genre?
+- Question 2: What is the distribution of word-counts for each genre?
 Are there any outliers?
 - Question 3: What are the 20 most common words in the training set?
 - Question 4: Are there any significant correlations between the categories?

-Answers to these questions are provided in the notebook ```ML/ML Pipeline Preparation.ipynb```
+Answers to these questions are provided in the notebook ```ML/ML Pipeline Preparation.ipynb``` and in the web app.

 ## DataFrame Understanding <a name="DataFrame_Understanding"></a>
 Dataset with 26028 observations (messages) and 40 columns